 A well-articulated exit story creates a win for you and for the organization you have left.
 Everyone can leave with their reputations intact.
 Learning how to tell your story in a way that makes sense and resonates with others is a skill that will serve you well, even after you’ve landed the job.
 Telling your story doesn’t just pertain to your exit story but also to how you talk about yourself and what’s important to deliver to your audience.

 As part of our career transition program, our clients write and publish articles to share their expertise and leadership wisdom with their networks.
 I believe this is a practice worth cultivating even if you aren’t in transition.
 In our content-driven age, positioning yourself as a subject matter expert or thought leader can increase your or your company’s exposure.
 Just as importantly, it can also increase your impact by allowing you to share something that might inspire a colleague or give insight that addresses a pain point another organization is experiencing.

 Establish and maintain healthy habits.

 Making a major life transition is an excellent time to develop habits that will be helpful tools once you land your new job.
-As an example, networking is important in times of transition, but is most effective when you’re already gainfully employed.
+As an example, networking is important in times of transition but is most effective when you’re already gainfully employed.
 If you have a deep and wide network, you’ll have a much shorter transition in the future.
-The emphasis on forming relationships in time of transition can give you momentum to maintain your network in your new position.
+The emphasis on forming relationships in the time of transition can give you the momentum to maintain your network in your new position.